7 Rules for Successfully Soliciting Board Members

 Remember that board members do not get much acknowledgment – (just like you!).
 We like to amply give credit for all the resources that board members bring in – corporate, foundation, in-kind, public/government.

-Create an environment of abundance, rather than scarcity, in your handling of board contributions.
+Create an environment of abundance, rather than scarcity, in your handling of board work in the fundraising and financial area.

-7. Tie the board’s gifts directly to your program results.
+7. Do tie the board’s gifts directly to your program results.

 It’s a wonderful idea to let the board members know what they are accomplishing through their gifts, just as we do with all donors.